davidtrussler/FE-Tasks-201101/README.md

 Example of a card:
 ![Card example](https://github.com/davidtrussler/NS_FE-test/blob/main/card.png "Card example")

-3. In SCSS, build styling to support the card that you have built in task 2 using BEM naming conventions.
+3. Builds styling to support the card built in task 2 using SCSS and BEM naming conventions.
+  - run `sass --watch src/styles/styles.scss:src/styles/styles.css` to use in development

 4. In Javascript (ES5 or ES6): given an array of objects: